mertall/mertall/_pages/about.md

 Currently, Mridul is focusing on development of open source quantum algorithms and researching mathematics behind quantum machine learning.
-He has contributed to various open repositories including the flight OS for the cubeSAT REALOP, Pennylane's quantum machine learning repo, and recently he began developing for numpy's linalg module.
+He has contributed to various open repositories including the flight OS for the cubeSAT REALOP, Pennylane's quantum machine learning repo, while creating open source libraries for HOSVD and sparse PCA.

 Mridul aspires to develop a novel quantum neural network.
 He is intrigued by the geometrical and analytical mathematical relationships of quantum many-body systems and neural networks.
-More specifically, principles of quantum mechanics inherently entangle the past and the future with the present.
-Treating time as quantum many-body system, a neural network can provide for thorough and deep analysis of the entanglement of the past, present, and future.
+More specifically, the neural network will use principles of quantum mechanics that inherently entangle the past and the future with the present.
+If you want to talk more about my research send an email to mridu1399 at gmail dot com

 ---